ajain26bu/The-Laptop-Store/README.md

 A small project Build using node.js and routing.

-Display's a Laptop Store and check out all the cool detailed features about each product.
+Display's all Laptops and give out all the cool detailed features about each product.

 How to run the app in your local machine: